Was There An Iron Infusion Lawsuit Against Injectafer?

 Data was available as early as 2006, which made it clear the Injectafer blood phosphate problems were not “transient” or “asymptomatic”.

-The drug makers placed their desire for profits before the health and safety of patients by overstating the Injectafer benefits and minimizing the potential risks after an iron infusion.
+The drug makers allegedly placed their desire for profits before the health and safety of patients by overstating the Injectafer benefits and minimizing the potential risks after an iron infusion.

-Allegations in Injectafer Class Action Lawsuits
+Allegations Raised In Injectafer Class Action Lawsuits

 • Failed to monitor and adequately test blood phosphate levels after Injectafer during clinical trials and studies before the iron infusion was introduced;